dotherightthing/wpdtrt-anchorlinks/readme.txt

 Add the following data attribute to an element.

-`data-wpdtrt-anchorlinks-controls="hiding"`

-* When this element is scrolled into the viewport, the anchor links list will be hidden
+`data-wpdtrt-anchorlinks-controls="footer"`

-* When this element is scrolled out of the viewport, the anchor links list will be shown
+* This element's height is subtracted from the total height available to the anchor list container.

 = How do I control the dynamic highlighting of the anchor links? =